Rise to Success: Career Highlights of Bill Maher

 November 2015: Opposition to Accepting Syrian Refugees

-2015: Maher Calls for Marijuana Pardons
+2015: Maher Calls on Obama to Pardon Marijuana Offenses

 In 2015, Bill Maher called on then President Barack Obama to pardon people incarcerated for marijuana offenses.
+Maher is a long time supporter of cannabis law reform.

 February 5, 2016: Endorsement of Bernie Sanders